johnyob/AppSync-Gremlin/README.md

 ## Overview

-Through the AppSync-Gremlin, developers can write powerful queries in GraphQL without having to worry about the underlying database query language in AWS Neptune.
+Through the AppSync-Gremlin, developers can write powerful queries in GraphQL without having to worry too much about the underlying database query language in AWS Neptune.
 The AppSync-Gremlin provides lambda function code that converts query operation types (from GraphQL) to a gremlin traversal.

-Furthermore, the library validates the queries through the user of a GraphQL schema that specifies the underlying schema of the AWS Neptune database.

 ## Definitions